emfis/cosmos/README.md

 ## App config

-- The file `app.config.js` should defined in root directory - normally it should be added to gitignore and managed separately
+- The file `app.config.js` should be defined in root directory - normally it is added to gitignore and managed separately

 ## Share server by LAN